fpauker/urua/README.md

 # URUA

-OPC UA Server for Universal Robots
+A simple OPC UA server for Universal robots in ruby, which uses the ur-sock and opcua-smart library.

 ## Getting Started